Subscribe today for more stories, tips, and updates.

 Rules for Using Water Beads

-• Use water beads only under appropriate adult supervision.
+• Only allow kids to use water beads with appropriate adult supervision.

-• Allow children to play with water beads only after the beads have fully expanded per the product instructions.
+• Only allow kids to play with water beads after the beads have fully expanded following the product instructions.

-• Most popular brands of water beads are recommended for kids 5 years old and older.
+• Most popular brands of water beads are recommended for kids ages 5 years old and older — children younger than 5 should not play with them.

 If you suspect your child has ingested a water bead, contact the Cincinnati Drug and Poison Information Center (DPIC) immediately at 1-800-222-1222.
 Our team of experts is trained to handle a variety of foreign body ingestions, and each case is handled uniquely depending on the specific situation.
 Call 911 immediately if your child cannot breathe, has blue lips, or is vomiting after ingesting water beads.